 The evaluation of Groucho presented in this work covers several aspects, both qualitative and quantitative.
 For what concerns the qualitative evaluation, we provide a reasoned comparison between Groucho and Invite, a pioneer framework for in vivo testing of Java application.
-For what concerns the quantitative evaluation, we conceived two studies, in order to assess two major aspects of in-vivo testing with Groucho.
+For what concerns the quantitative evaluation, we conceived two studies, in order to assess two major aspects of in vivo testing with Groucho.
 The former study focused on the overhead that test engineers have to consider when enabling in vivo testing with Groucho.
-The collected results show that Groucho supports a fine, linear overhead tuning and that under some conditions (i.e., activation probability lower than $10^{-4}$ ) it can be considered irrelevant or imperceptible.
+The collected results show that Groucho supports a fine, linear overhead tuning and that under some conditions (i.e., activation probability lower than $10^{-4}$ ), it can be considered irrelevant or imperceptible.
 The latter study investigates the effectiveness of Groucho in terms of failure exposure.
-This empirical study was performed against two open source systems (i.e. OSCache and JCS) that have been also used as a benchmark for Invite.
+This empirical study was performed against two open source systems (i.e., OSCache and JCS) that have been also used as a benchmark for Invite [12].
 The collected results show that our framework can detect failures that would escape in house testing.
 Moreover, when executed in vivo by Groucho, the available test suites achieved a significant increase of instruction and branch coverage.

-As part of our future work, an immediate follow up will address an important question related to the activation policy, i.e., when should a new in vivo test session be run?
-While existing approaches run a new in vivo test session on every previously-unseen application state, we aim for an in vivo test execution policy that balances the testing load across all users of the AUT while at the same time recognizing the occurrence of novel states that deserve in vivo testing.
+As part of our future work, we aim at extending the validation of Groucho on other applications, possibly with additional goals beyond overhead assessment or fault exposure.
+However, finding suitable subjects with documented in vivo failures is not an easy task.
+In addition, an immediate follow up will address an important question related to the activation policy, that is, when should a new in vivo test session be run?
+While existing approaches [30] run a new in vivo test session on every previously-unseen application state, we aim for an in vivo test execution policy that balances the testing load across all users of the AUT while at the same time recognizing the occurrence of novel states that deserve in vivo testing.
 Moreover, we would like to challenge Groucho in real continuous integration and continuous delivery environments, to consider other possible process factors that might impact the efficiency and scalability of our approach.
 We also plan to extend Groucho in order to collect in vivo execution states that are deemed interesting for developers (e.g., because they trigger a failure), so as to simplify in-house reproduction of test executions performed in the field.
+More generally, and in line with some other recent activities [34], an interesting future research concerns the study of practical implications entailed by in vivo testing on the software development process.
+Even though some of the potential adoption costs have been mitigated by our work (i.e., see Section 4), further research would be needed on the qualitative and quantitative analysis of the most prevalent practices followed by software projects that implement in vivo testing.